ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/client-api/operations/what-are-operations.js.markdown

 * All common operations implement the `IOperation` interface.
   The operation is executed within the __database scope__.
-  Use [ForDatabase](../../client-api/operations/how-to/switch-operations-to-a-different-database) to operate on a specific database other than the default defined in the store.
+  Use [forDatabase](../../client-api/operations/how-to/switch-operations-to-a-different-database) to operate on a specific database other than the default defined in the store.

 * These operations include set-based operations such as _PatchOperation_, _CounterBatchOperation_,
   document-extensions related operations such as getting/putting an attachment, and more.
   See all available operations [below](../../client-api/operations/what-are-operations#operations-list).

 * To execute a common operation request,
-  use the `Send` method on the `Operations` property in the DocumentStore.
+  use the `send` method on the `operations` property in the DocumentStore.

 __Example__:

-{CODE-TABS}
-{CODE-TAB:csharp:Sync operations_ex@ClientApi\Operations\WhatAreOperations.cs /}
-{CODE-TAB:csharp:Async operations_ex_async@ClientApi\Operations\WhatAreOperations.cs /}
+{CODE:nodejs operations_ex@client-api\operations\whatAreOperations.js /}
-{CODE-TABS/}

 {NOTE/}